 The Thanksgiving table includes a myriad of dishes and flavours, starting with appetisers to graze on as guests arrive.
 The buffet lineup of traditional dishes typically includes roast turkey, stuffing, mashed potatoes, casseroles and cranberry relish.
 Plates are filled with these favourites, and in one bite, you might get turkey, stuffing, potatoes and gravy.
 So, how do you pair wines with this array of flavours?

-A good starting point is to remember that the Thanksgiving table may not be the time to pour standout, robust wines.
+A good starting point is to remember that the Thanksgiving table may not be the time to pour powerful, robust wines.
 Nor is it the time to fret about wine pairings with particular dishes.
 The goal is to serve a lineup of light-bodied, versatile and easy-drinking wines that can work with the multitude of flavours on the table.
 And most importantly, select wines that are likely to please your guests’ varying palates.
 Thanksgiving is a time to break bread and enjoy a hearty, home-cooked meal with those closest to you.
 Your wine selections accentuate this holiday tradition, not the featured attraction.

 Pairing principles